mojaveazure/ngsF/README.md

 # ngsF

+---
+> ## Note: This version is for Mac OS X only

+> This version of `ngsF` does not include a makefile for universal installation.
+Instead, it contains a special script designed to install `ngsF` on Mac OS X using Clang.
+To install `ngsF` on other operating systems, please see Dr. Vieira's repository on [GitHub](https://https://github.com/fgvieira/ngsF).

+> The difference between this version and Dr. Vieira's is the install script properly links the GNU Scientific Library (GSL) with the compiler for Mac OS X.

+---

 `ngsF` is a program to estimate per-individual inbreeding coefficients under a probabilistic framework that takes the uncertainty of genotype's assignation into account.
 It avoids calling genotypes by using genotype likelihoods or posterior probabilities.